 Stanley, the reluctant husband, and Mrs. Ford set into married life.
 This meant some noticeable changes such as nylon stocking hanging in the bathroom and some extra weight on Stanley.
-Mrs. Ford insisted he do thing a husband normally does such as minor home repairs.
-At one point she even went into Stanley’s Men’s Club to find him.
+Mrs. Ford insisted he do things a husband normally does such as minor home repairs.
+At one point she even goes into Stanley’s Men’s Club to find him.
 The manager (Lauren Gilbert) demanded Stanley’s immediate resignation.
 When it comes to home repairs Stanley is an oaf.

 In his comic strip his Action/Adventure hero morphs turns into a clumsy husband.
 This greatly increases his comic strip’s circulation.
 The comic strip gains a large female readership because wives find the main character is a clod just like their husbands.
 Stanley doesn’t like the turn his comic strip has taken.
 He decided there is only one solution, murder.